christopher-edberg/MasterThesispublic/README.md

 ```

 Each benchmark can also be configured with the number of threads (`NUM_THREADS`), number of operations per thread (`NUM_OPS`), etc..
 The benchmarks also have specific parameters, such as number of sub operations per operation, number of sub elements per datum, etc.

+Some benchmarks also allow for the bulk allocation of lock flags through the parameter (`MOD_ARGO`).

 ## References